meta-llama/llama-recipes/llama-demo-apps/README.md

 We then show three demos that ask Llama2 to summarize a YouTube video, to answer questions about structured data stored in a database, and to answer questions about live search results.

+We also show how to build quick web UI for Llama2 demo apps using Streamlit and Gradio.

 More advanced Llama2 demo apps will be coming soon.

 ## HelloLlama - Quickstart in Running Llama2 (Almost) Everywhere*